percona/psmdb-docs/source/data_at_rest_encryption.rst

 introduced in |mongodb-enterprise| version 3.2. to ensure that encrypted data files can be decrypted and read by parties with the decryption key.

+Note that data at rest encryption is enabled when starting |PSMDB| by providing all essential encryption options.
+You cannot enable or disable encryption while the |PSMDB| server is already running.
+Nor can you change the effective encryption mode by simply restarting the server.
+Every time you restart the server, the encryption settings must be the same.

 .. seealso::

    |mongodb| Documentation: Encryption at Rest